Transportation in Cartagena

 Taxi

 Follow the “yellow footsteps” and you will reach a counter.
 Here you say where you need to go.
 You will then get a printout with the price and be assigned a taxi.
-A taxi ride to the city center takes about 15 minutes and will cost you around 13,000 COP ($4).
-A taxi to Bocagrande costs around 22,000 COP ($6) (prices 2022)
+A taxi ride to the historic center and Getsemaní takes about 15 minutes and will cost you around 20,000-22.00 COP ($5-6).
+A taxi to Bocagrande will cost 1 or 2 dollars more (prices 2025)

 Hotel shuttle

-Some hotels also offer an airport shuttle Tip: do reconfirm this shuttle a day in advance.
+Some hotels also offer an airport shuttle Tip: reconfirm this shuttle a day in advance.

 Private transfer